mpizenberg/static-site-zola/content/projects/spandex.md

 ullamco laboris nisi ut aliquip ex ea commodo consequat.
 ```

-### Output

-This is what SpanDeX will generate from the example:
+And is rendered as follows.

 ![](spandex.png)

 ### Try it

-All the instructions are described one the [homepage][homepage] but to put it simply, you need to:
+All the instructions are available on the [homepage][homepage].
+Briefly, you need to:

 - install rust (`curl -sSf https://sh.rustup.rs | sh`)
 - install spandex (`cargo install spandex`)